-Impact of stress on hair falling
+Impact of stress on hair loss

 A lot of people ask how hair falling out can be related to stress.
 Stress can be a factor contributing to a number of diseases.
 Stress can also trigger it when a person is subjected to extreme anxiety.
-Stress can be physical and psychological; however, no prominent hair loss is seen associated with psychological stress.
+Stress can be physical and psychological; however, no prominent hair fall is seen associated with psychological stress.
 Physical stress can arise from surgeries, trauma, childbirth and seasonal fever.
-Hair loss is more prominent when seen in reference to physical stress.
+It is more prominent when seen in reference to physical stress.
 But physical stress can be eliminated by following therapies, daily exercises, meditation and removing stressors, and the hair fall, too, subsides as the body heals itself.
 Hair falling out can be as a result of taking medications.
 Pharmaceutical medicines are often responsible for causing a number of side effects along with its major targeted effect.
-These side effects can be in the form of hair loss and chemotherapeutic medicines are the most famous example where these medicines can trigger hair loss.
+These side effects can be in the form of baldness and chemotherapeutic medicines are the most famous example where these medicines can trigger hair loss.
 Other such medicines include regimen taken for thyroid disorders, oral contraceptives which are responsible for hormonal imbalances, antidepressants, anti-coagulants, and anticonvulsant and beta blockers.
 These medicines can affect different people differently depending upon their genetic make-up.

 Autoimmune diseases and hair falling out